GoldendoodleMay 26, 2021 2021-08-02 8:26

 It is important to be clear that there is no guarantee that your dog will be non-shedding.
 While he will shed less, it is impossible to say how much less exactly.

-If you want a Goldendoodle because you do not like dog hair lying around the house, the low-shedding qualities will work.
+If you want a Goldendoodle because you don’t like dog hair lying around the house, the low-shedding qualities will work.
 They do not blow their coat and you will definitely never find clumps of hair lying around.

 If you however have any kind of dog allergy, you need to spend some time around Goldendoodles first to determine if their coat and skin will trigger an allergic response.